Spinach Companion Plants, Flowers, and Herbs

 Too Tall

-Corn, Sunflowers, and other very tall species are not good companion pants for spinach.
-These species block out too much of the spinach plant’s sunlight which makes the crop productive throughout the season.
+Corn, Sunflowers, and other very tall species are not good companion pants for spinach and should be kept away from your spinach.
+These species block out sunlight and provide too much shade to spinach plants, which stops the crop from being productive throughout the season.

 Out Competes

-Melons and pumpkins tend to out-compete most spinach varieties and grow tendrils that can cause damage to delicate species, so they are not commonly planted as companions to spinach.
+Melons and pumpkins tend to out-compete and unknowingly attack spinach varieties because they grow tendrils that can cause damage to delicate species, so they are not commonly planted as companions to spinach.

 Toxic